 - Alert team members if the cards are moved without task closure: If the card has To-Dos that have not been closed, the Complete Pending To-Dos window appears before the card moves to the next lane.
 Team members can update the Current State of the pending To-Do.
 On clicking the ‘Mark All as Complete icon’ on the To-Do toolbar, the pending To-Dos are automatically set to ‘Completed’.
 The policy proposes team members to close the pending To-Dos, but does not restrict from pulling the card to the next lane or keeping the To-Do as pending.

-- Attach reason code while card Blocking: When blocking a card, besides adding the comment for blocking, team members can select the reason code for blocking, i.e. Insufficient Information, WIP Limit Exceeded, or On Hold.
+- Attach reason code while card Blocking: When blocking a card, besides adding the comment for blocking, team members can select the reason code for blocking, i.e. Insufficient Information, WIP Limit Exceeded, or On-Hold.
 This enables tracking the reasons for blocking cards.

 - Track WIP limit violation reason: When team members pull a card violating the WIP limit of that lane, they have to enter the reason for violation in the Comments window.
-The comments/reason entered on WIP violation are shown under the ‘Comments’ section of the Card and in the board ‘Activity Log’.
-This policy helps to track the reason behind WIP limit violation.
+The comments/reason entered on WIP violation is shown under the ‘Comments’ section of the Card and in the board ‘Activity Log’.
+This policy helps to track the reason behind the WIP limit violation.

-- Restrict Column WIP Limit Violation: It prevents addition or moving of cards to a column once its WIP limit is reached.
+- Restrict Column WIP Limit Violation: It prevents the addition or moving of cards to a column once its WIP limit is reached.